Why Invest in an IRA?

 You can take steps now to help secure your future with as little as $100.
 Please use this brochure to help you choose a strategy that best fits your personal investment needs.
 A knowledgeable IRA specialist is available to help you get started in a Saturna IRA account today.

 The government periodically adjusts the limits on contributions to both Traditional IRAs and Roth IRAs.
-The contribution limit is $6,000 for 2019 and 2020.
+The contribution limit is $6,000 for 2022 and $6,500 for 2023.
 Any adjustments generally apply to all IRAs, including those for spouses who do not have earned income.
-A married couple with one wage earner and one person staying at home may be able to contribute a total of $12,000 to their two IRAs in 2019 and 2020 (if they file jointly).
+A married couple with one wage earner and one person staying at home may be able to contribute a total of $12,000 to their two IRAs in 2022 and $13,000 in 2023 (if they file jointly).

-Age 50+ IRA Contributions.
-Workers age 50 and older (as of the end of the year) are able to make additional "catch up" contributions on a phased-in basis.
-For 2019 and 2020, the catch-up contribution limit is $1,000.
+Age 50+ IRA Contributions: Workers age 50 and older (as of the end of the year) are able to make additional “catch-up” contributions on a phased-in basis.
+For 2022 and 2023, the annual catch-up contribution limit is $1,000.